 ITS 2.0 provides algorithms to generate RDFa and NIF out of HTML5 or XML with ITS 2.0 metadata.

 A global implementation of ITS 2.0 requires at least the XPath version 1.0.
 Other versions of XPath or other query languages (e.g., CSS selectors) can be expressed via a dedicated queryLanguage attribute.

+Additional flexibility in the management of ITS rules through the introduction of rule parameters.

 As of the time of this writing, the new data categories included in ITS 2.0 are: